 The Engineer must give the Contractor written notice if they are refused a request for an extension by the Engineer.
 With the provision that the Engineer, in considering any such extension, shall take into account all the facts known to him at that time, including the effects of any omission of work or considerable reduction in the quantity of any item of work.
 If the contractor makes a written request for it, the engineer must review the circumstances that led to the delay in order to decide whether to grant a further extension of the deadline for completion (Kumaraswamy et al, 2003).

 Table2.
-4 Challenges/problems during substantiation and assessment of claims
+4 Challenges during assessment and evaluation of claims